-If it is important that these driving forces are correct, use disable_approximate_driving_force_for_metastable_phases() the to force calculation to converge for the metastable phases.
+If it is important that these driving forces are correct, use disable_approximate_driving_force_for_metastable_pha to force the calculation to converge for the metastable phases.

 disable_equilibrium_solidification_calculation()

 Skips the property (one axis) diagram calculation of solidification under equilibrium conditions, before the Scheil solidification calculation starts.